jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Sequences, topologically.md

 Let $(X, \mathcal{T})$ be a [[Topology --- math-147/notes/Topologies#_definition _ topology, open sets, topological space|topological space]].

-While sequences in general topological spaces don't have many of the nice properties [[Mathematical Analysis I --- math-131/notes/Sequences and convergence|they have in metric spaces]], they can be defined in the same way, and have a well-defined notion of convergence.
+While sequences in general topological spaces don't have many of the nice properties [[Analysis --- math-131/notes/Sequences and convergence|they have in metric spaces]], they can be defined in the same way, and have a well-defined notion of convergence.

 ##### _definition:_ sequence